PascalBod/embedded-systems-for-ML/practice-sessions/10-Application-interrupts/README.md

 ## Guidelines

-Reuse what you have seen in the previous exercises:
+Reuse what you have seen in the previous practice sessions:
 * Finite state machine
 * GPIO interrupt
 * Timer interrupt